Photosynq/PhotosynQ-Documentation/docs/desktop-application/installation.md

 # Installing the Application

-Taking measurements in the in the lab, developing new measurement protocols and macros?
-The desktop application allows you to do that, amongst many other more bench top related tasks.
+Taking measurements in the lab or developing new measurement protocols and macros?
+The desktop application allows you to do that amongst many other bench top related tasks.

 ## Download the PhotosynQ Application